 Attribute name CN

 OID 2.5.4.3

 Necessity required

 Comments For personal certificates, this attribute SHOULD contain subscriber's first name followed optionally by initials followed by surname.
 The CESNET CA MUST verify the personal names comparing them with an official id document.

-For server certificates, this attribute SHOULD contain a DNS

-name of the server.
+For server certificates, this attribute SHOULD contain a DNS name of the server.

 Subscribers MAY request including other types of names in their certificates, such as email addresses, DNS host names, IP addresses, or URIs.
-These names are included in the subjectAltName certificate extension in accordance with RFC 5280 [RFC5280].
+These names MAY be included in the subjectAltName certificate extension in accordance with RFC 5280 [RFC5280] if allowed by the requested certificate profile (see Section 7.1).